grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Alerts are matched to notification policies using label matchers.
 These are human-readable expressions that assert if the alert's labels exactly match, do not exactly match, contain, or do not contain some expected text.
 For example, the matcher `foo=bar` matches alerts with the label `foo=bar` while the matcher `foo=~[a-zA-Z]+` matches alerts with any label called foo with a value that matches the regular expression `[a-zA-Z]+`.

 By default, an alert can only match one notification policy.
 However, with the `continue` feature alerts can be made to match any number of notification policies at the same time.
-For more information on notification policies, see [fundamentals of Notification Policies][notification-policies].
+For more information on notification policies, see [fundamentals of Notification Policies](ref:notification-policies).

 ### Silences and mute timings